 This is a Beta release of both Alice Player and the accompanying Alice 3 IDE .
 We will be updating this often so if you elect to use this beta please check back often to get the latest and greatest.
 It is important that if there is a new Alice IDE available that you upgrade both the player and the IDE.
 Changes to the export may impact the functionality of the world in the player.
 This beta can be used for running worlds in the Alice Player on desktop and to cast to VR.
 VR support requires a specific set-up that you can read more about below.
 You will want to continuously check back for new builds of both the Alice IDE and the Unity player as changes will be made to both.
 View the Known Issues and Features in Development Accordions below as there is important information that may impact what models and features you use when building worlds for use with the player (example: Sims People import is not fully supported yet)

 Current Alice Build Number: 188.8.131.52 Build Number 500

-Current Unity Player Build Number: Player Version 0.1-beta 2 Library Version 0.7
+Current Unity Player Build Number: Player Version 1.0-beta 11

 To run worlds using the Alice Player you will need to export a new save format for Alice that will have the file extension .a3w.
 To export to this format you will need to use the Alice IDE Export build found on this page.
-You will find the export function in the file drop down menu.
-You can take worlds created in other versions of Alice and open and export them from this version.
+To learn how to export and run your own Alice creations view the linked How to: Exporting For The Alice Player (Found in Useful Links on this page)

 Enabling VR Mode

 We have attached the demos we ran at CSTA and ISTE.
 The folder contains both the .a3p files for use with the IDE and the .a3w files to run with the player.
+They are great examples of how some very entry level Alice programming and simple programs can create rich VR experiences.
 The worlds are:

 AmazonBoatRide – this world makes use of one of the starter worlds in the gallery and simple object marker moves for the boar with the camera vehicled to the boat.
 It is an example of a good VR pattern for a ride experience.